michaelfortunato/homomorphism-expressivity/main.typ

 to overlapping sub-graphs isomorphic to the input graph introduces complexities and computational overhead.
 Autobahn addresses these issues by introducing narrowing and promotion, but it is still a source of complexity.
-This is discussed in @A:NarrowExplainer.

 == How Schur Nets Handles The Pendant Graph <subsec:SchurNetExample>